University of Georgia: Student housing

 Housing at the university is managed by the Department of University Housing.
-Student on-campus housing is divided into several communities: Brumby, Russell, Creswell, Hill, Myers, Reed, and the East Campus Village.
+Student on-campus housing is divided into several communities: Brumby, Russell, Creswell, Black-Diallo-Miller, Hill, Myers, Reed, and the East Campus Village.

 Brumby, Creswell, and Russell halls are collectively known as the "freshman high-rises" due to their similarities in design and function.
 All three are located just off Baxter Street on West Campus.
 These are the biggest residence halls on campus and each house about 1,000 freshmen.
 The Hill community of residence halls consists of six building in West Campus near the freshman dorms.
 The community has a females-only residence (Hill Hall) and six coed residences: Boggs, Church, Lipscomb, Mell, and Oglethorpe Halls.

 The Myers community consists of four buildings in a quad located on South Campus.
 They are the coed residence halls Myers, Rutherford, and Mary Lyndon, along with Soule Hall which is reserved for female students.
 The Reed community is made up of four coed residence halls in North and Central Campus: Morris, Payne, Reed, and Building 1516.
 The East Campus Village consists of the apartment-style coed residences: Busbee, McWhorter, Rooker, and Vandiver.